LeadingEDJE/stackmanager/README.md

   -r, --region TEXT               AWS Region to deploy  [required] -t, --template TEXT             Override template --parameter TEXT...
-Override a parameter, can be specified multiple times --change-set-name TEXT          Custom ChangeSet name --existing-changes [ALLOW|FAILED_ONLY|DISALLOW]
+Override a parameter, can be specified multiple times --parameter-use-previous TEXT   Use previous value for a parameter, can be specified multiple times --change-set-name TEXT          Custom ChangeSet name --existing-changes [ALLOW|FAILED_ONLY|DISALLOW]
                                   Whether deployment is allowed when there are